PositiveSumData/NationalOralHealthDataPortal/Data/ASTDD_State_Synopses/README.md

 ## Tableau Presentation

+The presentation is located on [Tableau Public](https://public.tableau.com/profile/association.of.state.territorial.dental.directors#!/vizhome/ASTDDStateSynopses/Orientation).

-The Tableau viz offers three dashboards, offering ways presenting the main 3 variables: year, state, and indicator.
+The Tableau viz offers three dashboards, offering ways of presenting the main 3 variables: year, state, and indicator.

-**2020 National Dashboard** fixes the most recent year to show the status of all indicators for all states.
+* **2020 National Dashboard** fixes the most recent year to show the status of all indicators for all states.
-**Indicators over Time** fixes the state to see how all the indicators perform over all the years in the dataset.
+* **Indicators over Time** fixes the state to see how all the indicators perform over all the years in the dataset.
-**States over Time** fixes the indicator to show how all states perform on that indicator over time.
+* **States over Time** fixes the indicator to show how all states perform on that indicator over time.

 ## Status & Next Steps

 The Tableau viz is up and open for feedback.

+Should we incorporate fields available in the annual ASTDD files that are not included in the CDC historical file?